Flag

 World Bank: Control of Corruption Percentile Rank 89

-Brunei Darussalam has established a robust legal framework to combat corruption, primarily through the Prevention of Corruption Act and the Anti-Corruption Bureau, which has led to a generally low level of reported corruption.
-However, challenges remain, such as recent high-profile corruption cases involving former judges and the need for greater transparency regarding the royal family's finances.
+Brunei Darussalam has established a robust legal framework to combat corruption, highlighted by the enforcement of the Prevention of Corruption Act and the presence of the Anti-Corruption Bureau, which has contributed to a generally low level of reported corruption.
+However, the country faces challenges related to human trafficking, illicit trade, and drug-related crimes, exacerbated by economic vulnerabilities and a restricted political environment that limits the effectiveness of civil society in addressing these issues.

 Economy